web-engineering/web-engineering-textbook/source/git_branching.md

 ----------------------------------------------------------------

-Branching
+How to Branch
 ---------

-When you create a branch in the repository you enable two different development directions.  later on you might want to merge the branches again, or you might want to discard one.
+When you create a branch in the repository you enable two different development directions.
+Later on you might want to merge the branches again, or you might want to discard one.

-Different tools offer visual displays of these branches, here a screenshot from SourceTree:
+Some tools offer visual displays of these branches.
+Here is a screenshot from SourceTree:

 ![SourceTree branches](images/source-tree-branches.png)